PeterWaIIace/me.github.io/README.md

 ### Eyegestures

-Adhoc (minial calibration) Eye controlled cursor, detecting blinking, following your gaze move working in webbrowser.
+Adhoc (minimal calibration) Eye controlled cursor, detecting blinking, following your gaze move working in webbrowser.
 Eyes are new mouse.
 Most people use laptops or smartphones, which are devices with built-in camera systems, and many research papers already proven that webcamera is enough to track gaze.
 Following that way of thinking I decided to develop this PoC for eyecontrolled tracker.

 [https://eyegestures.com/](https://eyegestures.com/) ![status](https://img.shields.io/badge/status-up-green.svg)